 - Your eligibility for SSI payments depends not only on your medical condition, but also your income, your financial resources and your living arrangements.

-- If you or your spouse have income or other resources, your payment can be reduced and even eliminated for some or all months.
+- If you or your spouse has income or other resources, your payment can be reduced and even eliminated for some or all months.

-- Dependant children do not receive additional benefits from SSI.
+- Dependent children do not receive additional benefits from SSI.

 - With SSI you will normally be eligible for Medicaid health coverage from the state.

-- SSI back pay may be paid in up to 3 installments at six-month intervals.
+- SSI back pay may be paid in up to three installments at six-month intervals.

 - The first and second installments are equal to three regular monthly payments each.
-Any remaining back pay is sent to you about one year after the first installment.
+Any remaining back pay will be sent to you about one year after the first installment.

 Important Payment Issues

-Workmen's Compensation - Workers compensation benefits can reduce and in some cases eliminate Social Security and SSI payments.
-If you have a workers compensation claim make sure your attorney knows.
+Workers’ compensation benefits can reduce and in some cases eliminate Social Security and SSI payments.
+If you have a workers’ compensation claim make sure your attorney knows.
 If there has been any change in your payments if your case has been settled, be sure to tell your attorney right away.
-With the right information, your attorney can tell you whether your particular worker's compensation payments will affect your Social Security payments.
+With the right information, your attorney can tell you whether your particular workers’ compensation payments will affect your Social Security payments.

-Tax Issues - Social Security benefits are sometimes tax-free and sometimes partly taxable, depending on other income in your household.
+Social Security benefits are sometimes tax-free and sometimes partly taxable, depending on other income in your household.
 You may be required to make estimated quarterly income tax payments.
 It is a good idea to talk to a tax professional when you get your Social Security payment letter.
-For a general explanation of taxes on Social Security benefits, click here.
 SSI benefits are never taxable.

-Social Security staff does not always apply these rules the same way for every one.
+The Social Security Administration’s staff does not always apply these rules the same way for everyone.
 Your lawyer can give you information about their policy after your benefits are approved.

-Request to Increase the First SSI Installment - As noted above, SSI back benefits are paid in installments at six-month intervals.
-However, if you have incurred debts for food, clothing, housing and medical expenses, and you can document those debts, you can request that Social Security increase your first installment to allow you to repay those who helped you.
+As noted above, SSI back benefits are paid in installments at six-month intervals.
+However, if you have incurred debts for food, clothing, housing and medical expenses and you can document those debts, you can request that Social Security increase your first installment to allow you to repay those who helped you.

-Attorney fee and expenses - Social Security will withhold our fee from your back benefits and pay us directly.
+The Social Security Administration will withhold our fee from your back benefits and pay us directly.
 We will send you a statement for our expenses to get the medical records and doctors reports we needed to win your case.
 In our fee agreement, the yellow form we both signed when you hired us, you promised to pay us back for those costs.
 You are responsible for paying the expense amount directly to Crowe & Shanahan.
-Social Security does not pay for the costs of obtaining medical evidence.
+The Social Security Administration does not pay for the costs of obtaining medical evidence.
 We do not expect to receive the expenses until your benefits have been paid.